It’s Aries season and I’m feeling angry. And nothing fuels my writing quite like anger…

 It’s the most wonderful time of the Welsh musical year, when Rhys Mwyn compiles the annual Siart Amgen – essentially, a Welsh Festive Fifty.
 The nominations are already causing a controversy on Welsh twitter…

 Tempting as it is to take a chunk of time out of my studies to wax lyrical about what we even mean by ‘alternative’ – especially in the context of a minority language – I’m going to leave you with my top 10:

 CW: if you’re suffering from poor mental health, sometimes reading the experiences of others can send you into a tailspin.
 Please take care when reading this.
 It’s mostly reflective, but still pretty raw.

 A lazy Sunday morning of reading in bed brought me to an old Autostraddle article: a roundtable of writers thinking about the future in terms of how they want to feel, instead of what they want to do.

 I haven’t read the book which inspired this piece, but the idea of envisioning goals in terms of feelings, rather than achievements, really struck a chord.

 In the little apothecary where I have been working weekends, “how do you want to feel?” is the question I most often ask when helping people choose a remedy, or some suitable natural skincare.
 It works so much better than “what do you want?”
 Out of all the products in the shop – let alone in the wider world – how do you even begin to choose what you want, or figure out what you need?
 Identifying how you want to feel is a good first step.

 Acronyms are wonderful things.
-They can make the clumsy and obvious sound efficient and businesslike; and they can make everyday suffering sound neat and manageable.
-I am taking an MHD (a Mental Health Day).
+They can make the raw and the clumsy sound efficient and businesslike; and they can make everyday suffering sound neat and manageable.
+I am taking a MHD, a Mental Health Day.
 It feels less shameful than explaining that I’ve burned out, had a meltdown, stopped functioning, or any of the other dramatic, messy-sounding metaphors for why I can not be a productive member of society today.